semaphoreci/docs/debugging-with-ssh-access_5bbcbae0042863158cc73802.md

 ```

 By default, a debug session does not include the contents of the GitHub
 repository related to your Semaphore 2.0 project.
-However, you can manually
+Run `checkout` in the debug
-get the contents of the GitHub repository by executing the `checkout` command.
+session to clone your repository.

 ## Inspecting the state of a running job